zupta/slate/source/includes/_create.md

 --------- | ---- | -----------
 qc_type | character | pass "doorstep" if you want reverse pickup to be done as doorstep quality check as leave it blank image_urls | character | add this field in items array for each item. value will be comma seperated url strings without spaces. cat | character | category of product for qc questions to be asked at doorstep.
-To be passed in items array for each item object sub_cat | character | sub category of product for qc questions to be asked at doorstep.
-To be passed in items array for each item object
+To be passed in items array for each item object (only for shadowfax reverse with qc_type: doorstep) sub_cat | character | sub category of product for qc questions to be asked at doorstep.
+To be passed in items array for each item object (only for shadowfax reverse with qc_type: doorstep) color | character | color of the item to be picked (only for shadowfax reverse with qc_type: doorstep) serial_no | character | serial_no of the item to be picked (only for shadowfax reverse with qc_type: doorstep) size | character | size of the item to be picked (only for shadowfax reverse with qc_type: doorstep) qc_rules | json array | questions to be asked by pickup boy (only for shadowfax reverse with qc_type: doorstep)

+If you want to pass above parameters as QC for other reverse logistics partners, please contact support@clickpost.in for integrations request.

 ##Multiseller items shipment API